BCI & Neuroscience — Research Frontier

 - Long-term device durability and signal stability beyond 12 months

-Status: Rapid progress — new application domain Key sources: BIT Framework, Stanford Inner Speech Key players: Stanford, BIT research team
+Status: Rapid progress — new benchmark established Key sources: BIT Framework, Stanford Inner Speech Key players: Stanford Neural Prosthetics Lab, BIT research team

 Two converging breakthroughs.
-BIT achieves 10% WER (down from 24.69%) using contrastive learning to align neural embeddings with audio LLM representations — an elegant bridge that leverages pre-trained linguistic knowledge.
-Stanford demonstrates inner speech decoding from motor cortex, finding that inner speech patterns are attenuated versions of attempted speech.
-Together, these open the path to thought-to-text communication.
+BIT achieves 10% WER (down from 24.69%) using contrastive learning to align neural embeddings with audio LLM representations.
+Stanford demonstrates inner speech decoding from motor cortex in 4 patients — inner speech patterns are attenuated versions of attempted speech, meaning existing BCIs can potentially be adapted.
+Together, these open the path to thought-to-text communication for fully locked-in patients.

 Open problems: